predic8/activemq-nagios-plugin/README.md

-# activemq-nagios-plugin
+# ActiveMQ Nagios Plugin
-Nagios Plugins for Monitoring the Apache ActiveMQ Broker.
+## Monitor Apache ActiveMQ's health, queuesizes and subscribers

 This is a Nagios Plugin for monitoring ActiveMQ message brokers.
 The plugin is written in Python.
 It can be configured through various command line parameters and has 4 different modes.